Cosmoglobe: Simulating zodiacal emission with ZodiPy

-The characteristic time-variation in ZE makes it easy to recognize in data, even at wavelengths and frequencies where the observed emission is very weak.
+The characteristic time variation in ZE makes it easy to recognize in data, even at wavelengths and frequencies where the observed emission is very weak.
 We can extract the ZE signal by splitting the data temporally (with similar sky coverage) and subtracting one from the other, which removes any time-invariant Galactic emission.
-On the other hand, a downside of this time-variation is that the emission becomes a function of the experiments scanning strategy, making it impossible to construct a universal foreground template of the ZE, as is commonly done for Galactic foregrounds.
+On the other hand, a downside of this time variation is that the emission becomes a function of the scanning strategy of experiments, making it impossible to construct a universal foreground template of the ZE, as is commonly done for Galactic foregrounds.
 Instead, the ZE observed by an experiment must be dynamically modeled on a per-experiment basis.

-\subsection{Emission Mechanisms}
+\subsection{Emission mechanisms}

-When heated by their surroundings, dust grains will emit thermal radiation.
+When heated by their surroundings, dust grains emit thermal radiation.
 In the case of IPD grains, the heat source is radiation from the Sun.
-If we assume that each dust grain behaves like a blackbody, then the emission from a single dust grain at some delta wavelength, $\lambda$, is given by the Planck function $B_\lambda(T)$,
+If we assume that each dust grain behaves similar to a blackbody, then the emission from a single dust grain at some delta wavelength, $\lambda$, is given by the Planck function $B_\lambda(T)$,

 The temperature of the dust grain, $T$, is assumed to be a function of the radial distance from the Sun,

 where $T_0$ is the temperature of the dust grain at 1 AU, $R$ is the distance from the Sun, and $\delta$ is the power-law exponent describing how the temperature falls with distance from the Sun.